 - g.
-The design and location of any development should seek to maintain an effective riparian area and comply with best practice guidelines, that may require: - A core riparian zone (CRZ) that is the land within and adjacent to the channel.
-The width of the CRZ from the banks of the stream is determined by assessing the importance and riparian function of the watercourse, and - A vegetated buffer (VB) that protects the environmental integrity of the CRZ, with a minimum width of 10 metres. - h.
-In addition, development should comply with any applicable Foreshore Building Line as prescribed by Clause 6.5 of the HLEP. - The riparian area should be fully vegetated with local native vegetation (trees, shrubs and groundcover species) at a density that would occur naturally.
-Species should be consistent with the existing native species present and Council's Riparian Species List. - j.
-A permanent physical barrier should be placed at the landward extent of the riparian area to prevent inadvertent damage to riparian vegetation where vehicle access to the riparian land, or mowing or slashing of vegetation may otherwise occur. - k.
-Any Bushfire Asset Protection Zone (APZ) should be measured from the asset to the outer edge of the vegetated buffer (VB).
+The design and location of any development on land identified in the HLEP Riparian Land Map should seek to maintain an effective riparian area and comply with best practice guidelines in accordance with the buffers illustrated on the Riparian Land Map. - h.
+The design and location of any development, not identified in the HLEP Riparian Land Map, should seek to maintain an effective riparian area and comply with best practice guidelines, that may require: - A core riparian zone (CRZ) that is the land within and adjacent to the channel.
+The width of the CRZ from the banks of the stream is determined by assessing the importance and riparian function of the watercourse, and - A vegetated buffer (VB) that protects the environmental integrity of the CRZ, with a minimum width of 10 metres. - i.
+In addition, development should comply with any applicable Foreshore Building Line as prescribed by Clause 6.5 of the HLEP. - j.
+The riparian area should be fully vegetated with local native vegetation (trees, shrubs and groundcover species) at a density that would occur naturally.
+Species should be consistent with the existing native species present and Council's Riparian Species List. - k.
+A permanent physical barrier should be placed at the landward extent of the riparian area to prevent inadvertent damage to riparian vegetation where vehicle access to the riparian land, or mowing or slashing of vegetation may otherwise occur. - I. Any Bushfire Asset Protection Zone (APZ) should be measured from the asset to the outer edge of the vegetated buffer (VB).
 The APZ should contain managed land which should not be part of the CRZ or VB.